BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 You can return `null` if you don't need `links` information to be displayed at all.

 The next important property is the `data`.
-Here we have listed items matching the request query, and filtered by the `show` authorization policy.
-So in terms of see a model, you should be authorized by the model policy `show` method to do so, if not, it will be filtered out from this response.
+Here we have listed items matching the request query, filtered by the `show` authorization policy.
+So in terms of seeing a model, you should be authorized by the model policy `show` method to do so, and if not, it will be filtered out from this response.

 ### Index item meta

-In order to optimize requests Restify 7+ will do not provide any meta information about the repositories (including nested relationships) for index requests (ie / `posts`).
+In order to optimize requests, Restify 7+ will not provide any meta information about the repositories (including nested relationships) for index requests (ie / `posts`).
 You can enable them by editing the config `restify.repositories.serialize_index_meta`.

-Or you can enable them specifically per request by adding the query param `withMeta=true`:
+Or you can specifically enable them per request by adding the query param `withMeta=true`:

 ```http request
 GET: /api/restify/posts?withMeta=true